Registered Manager: Fionna Cannon

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

 We looked at all the information we have collected about the service.
-This included notifications the registered manager had sent us.
+This included the previous inspection report and any notifications sent to us.
 A notification is information about important events which the service is required to tell us about by law.

 To view the latest inspection report compiled by the CQC please click here »